canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Remove session files from the fetch service's file spool.
-The session must finish before resources can be deleted.
+The session must finish before resources can be deleted, otherwise a 400 Bad Request status will be returned.

 :Parameters:
   None.